twinko-ai/imagewand/README.md

 ## Tips

 1. Use `--debug` flag with any command for detailed output
+2. For autofix:
+   - Use `frame` mode for artwork on contrasting backgrounds
+   - Use `border` mode for documents with white margins
+   - Try negative margins/borders for more aggressive cropping
+   - Use positive margins/borders to keep more content
-2. For merging scans:
+3. For merging scans:
    - Remove white borders automatically
    - Images should have overlapping regions
    - Order matters when specifying individual files
-3. For PDF conversion:
+4. For PDF conversion:
    - Higher DPI values give better quality but larger files
    - PNG format is better for text documents
    - JPG is better for photos